TheTrio/rusty-pass/README.md

 - [x] Generate a random password (with minute control over the length and various character groups)
 - [x] Store encrypted passwords
-- [x] Search for websites using Regular Expressions
+- [x] Search for websites using SQLite Regular Expressions
 - [ ] Import/Export passwords

 And that's about it.